 A child with the condition may also have small vertebral canals.
 These are the spaces inside the spinal bones.
 This may lead to spinal cord compression as a child gets older.
 In rare cases, a child with achondroplasia may die suddenly in infancy or early childhood during sleep because of compression of the upper end of the spinal cord.
 Compression in this area causes problems with breathing.
 Around 12 months of age, your child's healthcare provider may recommend a CT scan or MRI scan to check the diameter of the spinal canal to help prevent this complication.

 Most cases occur in families with no history of the condition and can't be prevented.
 If a parent or parents have achondroplasia, a genetic counselor can give you information about the possibility of passing the condition on to your child.

 Your child will also have special protection in the public education system.
 The Americans with Disabilities Act and Section 504 of the Rehabilitation Act of 1973 provide these protections.
 Review the online resources and check with your state or local school board about when and how to ask for classroom and other school changes your child may need.
+Be aware of your child's peer relationships both in the school and online.
+Watch for any problems with bullying and take correct action if needed.
 You will become your child's most important supporter in the school system.